superlinkx/lithium-engine/README.md

 ## An experimental modular html5 game engine designed by Steven Holms and Reuben Lifshay

 Currently in active development.
-Nothing works, but I'll be updating soon!
+Nothing works, but we'll be updating soon!